Gold Mercury International Award: Later history

 President Zine El Abidine Ben Ali of Tunisia received the 2004 Gold Mercury International award for "Peace, Cooperation and Solidarity".

 Kerry Kennedy, founder of the Robert F. Kennedy Center for Justice and Human Rights, received the award for Humanitarian Action in 2006.

 In 2007 Ellen Johnson Sirleaf, President of Liberia, received the award for Peace and Global Security.

 Colombian President Álvaro Uribe received the Peace and Security award in 2009.

 The award was presented in Bogotá by Juan Míguel Villar, president of the Spanish Obrascón Huarte Lain construction group, which is active in Colombia.

 Since 2008, Gold Mercury International has been a participant in the United Nations Global Compact.

-In June 2013 Pietro Sebastini, Italian Ambassador to Spain, presented the founder, Eduardo De Santis, the medal of the Orden de Commendatore on behalf of Giorgio Napolitano, President of Italy.
+In June 2013 Pietro Sebastini, Italian Ambassador to Spain, presented the founder of Gold Mercury International, Eduardo De Santis, the medal of the Orden of Commendatore on behalf of Giorgio Napolitano, President of Italy.

-In 1990 Eduardo De Santis, an original founder of Gold Mercury, set up Twelve Stars Corporate Vision Strategists, a consultancy specializing in marketing design.
+In 1990 Eduardo De Santis, an original founder of Gold Mercury, set up Megavisionary Labs, an advisory firm specializing in enterprise visioneering.

-The name is derived from the European Union flag.
-By 1996 the company had 50 employees, with a design studio in London.

-In 1998 Twelve Stars launched Captain Euro, a cartoon superhero used to promote the euro currency.

-With this character the consultancy tried to create an attractive superhero representing the EU's global leadership in democracy.

-Nicolas De Santis, son of Eduardo De Santis, held senior positions in Twelve Stars, beenz.com and Opodo, an online travel agency.
+Nicolas De Santis, son of Eduardo De Santis, held senior positions in Twelve Stars, beenz.com and was the co-founder of Opodo, an online travel agency.

-In a 2010 interview Nicolas De Santis said Corporate Vision Strategists used the intellectual framework developed by Gold Mercury.
+In a 2010 interview Nicolas De Santis said Megavisionary Labs used parts of the intellectual frameworks for vision future visioneering developed by Gold Mercury.

 In February 2012 it was announced that Prince Hassan bin Talal of Jordan had joined the Gold Mercury International advisory board.

 A 2012 brochure showed Eduardo De Santis as Chairman of Gold Mercury International and Nicolas De Santis as President and Secretary General.